trillium-rs/trillium/docs/src/handlers.md

 Sessions are a common convention in web frameworks, allowing for a safe and secure way to associate server-side data with a given http client (browser).
-Myco's session storage is built on the `async-session` crate, which allows us to share session stores with tide.
+Trillium's session storage is built on the `async-session` crate, which allows us to share session stores with tide.
 Currently, these session stores exist: